Cluster Munition Ban Policy

 Production, transfer, stockpiling, and retention

 Congo is not known to have produced or exported antipersonnel mines.
 In September 2003, Congo reported the destruction of its stockpile of 5,136 antipersonnel mines.
 In its Article 7 report submitted in 2009, Congo reported that it had discovered 4,000 antipersonnel mines (2,500 PPM-2 and 1,500 PMN) in an abandoned warehouse and destroyed them on 3 April 2009 in Mongo-Tandou.
 Congo reported that an additional 508 POMZ-2 mines were awaiting destruction.
 Mines Advisory Group (MAG) oversaw the destruction of the 4,000 mines along with a local explosive ordnance disposal (EOD) team.
 It said that the mines came from the Pointe-Noire regional stockpile and that the destruction was witnessed by a large group including the minister of defense, 100 international representatives, and members of the press.
-MAG stated that a further 509 POMZ mines would be destroyed in the coming days at the Pointe-Noire Foundry.
+MAG stated that a further 509 POMZ mines would be destroyed in the following days at the Pointe-Noire Foundry.

 In its Article 7 report submitted in 2009, Congo stated that it retained 322 antipersonnel mines for training purposes, after it used 50 mines (30 PPM-2 and 20 POMZ-2) in the April 2009 destruction of the newly discovered stockpile.
-Previously, in November 2007, Congo had cited a figure of 372 mines retained.
+Previously, in November 2007, Congo cited a figure of 372 mines retained.
 It has not provided details on the intended purposes of its remaining retained mines.

 No mine use has been reported in Congo since 1997, when mines were used during its civil war.